jspecht3/pixi-tutorial/README.md

 $ python example.py
 3.141592653589793
 ```
-if you want to stay in the file:
+If you want to stay in the file:
 ```
 $ python -i example.py
 3.141592653589793